-This topic describes how to view the resource and engine monitoring data of an RDS SQL Server instance.
-ApsaraDB for RDS provides a wide range of performance metrics for you to view in the RDS console.
+This topic describes how to view the resource and engine metrics of an ApsaraDB RDS for SQL Server instance in the ApsaraDB for RDS console.

 - In the left-side navigation pane, click Monitoring and Alerts.

-- On the Monitoring tab, select the Resource Monitoring or Engine Monitoring monitoring type and specify the time range.
-The following table describes the monitoring
+- On the Monitoring tab, select the Resource Monitoring or Engine Monitoring type and specify a time range.
+Then, you can view the metrics that appear.
+The following

-Monitoring type Metric Description Resource Monitoring Disk Space (MB) The disk space usage of the RDS instance, including:
+Monitoring type Metric Description Resource Monitoring Disk Space The disk usage of the RDS instance, including:

-IOPS (Input/Output Operations per Second) The number of I/O requests per second for the RDS instance.
-Unit: Number/second.
-Total Connections The total number of connections to the RDS instance, including the number of active connections and the total number of connections.
-MSSQL Instance CPU Utilization (percentage in the operating system: %) The CPU usage of the RDS instance, including the CPU usage for the operating system.
-SQLServer Average Input/Output Traffic (KB/s) The input and output traffic of the RDS instance per second.
-Unit: KB.
+IOPS The number of input/output operations per second (IOPS) for the RDS instance.
+Total Connections The total number of current connections to the RDS instance.
+MSSQL Instance CPU Utilization (percentage in the operating system: %) The CPU utilization of the RDS instance.
+This includes the CPU utilization for the operating system.
+Unit: %.
+SQLServer Average Input/Output Traffic The inbound and outbound traffic of the RDS instance.
+Unit: KB/second.
 Engine Monitoring Average Transaction Frequency The number of transactions processed per second.
-Average QPS The number SQL statements executed per second.
-Buffer Hit Ratio (%) The read hit ratio of the buffer.
-Page Write Frequency at Check Point The number of pages that are written at the check point per second in the RDS instance.
+Average QPS The number of SQL statements executed per second Buffer Hit Ratio The read hit ratio of the buffer pool.
+Unit: %.
+Page Write Frequency at Check Point The number of checkpoints written to pages per second.
 Login Frequency The number of logons to the RDS instance per second.
-Average Frequency of Whole Table Scans The number of full table scans performed per second.
-SQL Compilations per Second The number of SQL statements that are compiled per second in the RDS instance.
-Lock Timeout Times/s The number of times that the lock times out per second in the RDS instance.
-Deadlock Frequency The number of times that the RDS instance is locked per second.
-Lock Wait Frequency The number of times that the RDS instance enters the waiting state after being locked.
+Average Frequency of Whole Table Scans The number of full table scans per second.
+SQL Compilations per Second The number of SQL statements compiled per second Lock Timeout Times The number of lock timeouts on the RDS instance per second.
+Deadlock Frequency The number of deadlocks on the RDS instance per second.
+Lock Wait Frequency The number of lock waits on the RDS instance per second.